Kozea/CairoSVG/pages/user_documentation.rst

 ------------

 CairoSVG is written in pure python and only depends on Pycairo [#]_.
-It is known to work on Python 2.6 and 2.7.
+It is known to work with Python 2.6, 2.7, 3.1 and 3.2.

-Linux users certainly have Python already installed.
-For Windows and MacOS users, please install Python [#]_ thanks to the adequate installer.
+Linux and MacOS users certainly have Python already installed.
+For Windows users, please install Python [#]_ thanks to the adequate installer.

 .. [#] `Pycairo website <http://cairographics.org/pycairo/>`_.